ZeroMips/zeromips-website/content/posts/2022-05-29-5a-75b/index.md

 Obviously that is what the Xosera board is already doing for graphics.
 But it would be nice, to also have PS/2 keyboard and mouse and an SD card interface.

-So I came accross the Colorlight 5a-75b board, which is meant for controlling LED lines (as far as my understanding goes).
+So I came across the Colorlight 5a-75b board, which is meant for controlling LED lines (as far as my understanding goes).
 The cool part is, that it features a Lattice ECP5 FPGA which is quite beefy and lots of the pins are routed to connectors on the board.
 As a bonus there is also SDRAM and gigabit ethernet